The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

-\paragraph{Analysis} Below, we analyze differences between the two \textsc{Personalization} groups and four \ims{} regarding authorship, using mixed analysis of variance (ANOVA) with Bonferroni-corrected $t$-tests in post-hoc comparison.
-For repeated-measures nominal data, we use Cochrane's Q-test.
+\paragraph{Analysis} Below, we analyze differences between the two \textsc{Personalization} groups and four \ims{} regarding authorship, using mixed analysis of variance (ANOVA) with Bonferroni-corrected $t$-tests in post-hoc comparisons.
+For repeated-measures nominal data, we use Cochran's $Q$-test.
 For estimating regression coefficients in hierarchical repeated measures, we use linear mixed models (LMM) with Kenward-Roger estimation of the degrees of freedom.
 We use effect coding for two-level variables.
 To compare interaction methods in Study 1, we contrast each condition to the \writing{} condition.
 Non-parametric ordinal data is tested with a rank-aligned repeated-measures ANOVA \cite{kay_mjskayartool_2021}; here, follow-up analysis is based on Bonferroni-corrected ART-C contrasts \cite{elkin_aligned_2021}.
 NULL-hypotheses relevant to our main research questions are evaluated using Bayes factors computed using the BayesFactor package \cite{BayesFactor}.
-Finally, we compute cosine similarity to compare texts using the tidytext-package in R \cite{Silge2016}.
 The repeated-measures ANOVA model is robust to violations of normality with regard to their residuals \cite{glass1972consequences,harwell1992summarizing}.
 Thus, for the sake of brevity, the main text only reports the parametric model (and not also the non-parametric one) in cases where a d'Agostino normality test \cite{d1971omnibus} (Shapiro-Wilk test is too sensitive for $n >50 $) indicates normality violations and the results of non-parametric and parametric models align.
 We apply a Greenhouse-Geisser correction when the assumption of sphericity is violated.
 For statistical inference, $\alpha$ was set at 5\%.
+We use the significance markers $ ^\ast $ for $ p < 0.05 $, $ ^{\ast\ast} $ for $ p < 0.01 $, and $ ^{\ast\ast\ast} $ for $ p < 0.001 $.
+Finally, we compute cosine similarity to compare texts using the tidytext package in R \cite{Silge2016}.

 \paragraph{Manipulation Check: Personalization of the Generated Texts}